 Magellan Strategy Group is a member of the Travel and Tourism Research Association, Southeast Tourism Society, North Carolina Travel Industry Association, and Destinations International.
-Magellan's founder and president, Chris Cavanaugh, has 27 years of experience in the travel and tourism sector in North Carolina and elsewhere.
-He has been the recipient of the North Carolina Travel Industry Association Tourism Excellence Award and the Southeast Tourism Society's Shining Example Award.
-He is a former executive at The Biltmore Company in Asheville and served as interim CEO for Explore Asheville CVB in 2020.
+Magellan's founder and president, Chris Cavanaugh, has twenty-eight years of experience in the travel and tourism sector in North Carolina and elsewhere.
+He has been the recipient of the North Carolina Travel Industry Association Tourism Excellence Award, the Southeast Tourism Society's Shining Example Award, and inducted into Visit North Carolina's Winners Circle.
+He is a former executive at The Biltmore Company in Asheville and served as interim CEO for the Explore Asheville CVB in 2020.